 A request to vacate a record is discretionary, meaning a judge does not have to grant it, even if a person otherwise qualifies under the statute.
 If a request to vacate is granted, the effect is that the previous guilty plea/finding is withdrawn and the charge is dismissed.
 Thereafter, a person can legally and honestly say they have not been convicted of the offense and would not need to disclose it as a conviction on future applications, etc.

 Vacating an offense can be helpful, but it is not as perfect solution.
 For instance, the record of the case is not deleted.
 There will still be a court record of everything that occurred in the case unless the record is also sealed (see below).
 Also, the Department of Licensing does not recognize vacated convictions, so if the offense was a driving offense DOL will still maintain the conviction information on its own records.

 Sealing a Washington State Court Record

-Depending upon the court and the judge, as well as the reason you are requesting to have your records sealed, sealing a records can be easy to almost impossible.
+Depending upon the court and the judge, as well as the reason you are requesting to have your records sealed, sealing a records can be very difficult to accomplish.

 Washington State Juvenile Records

-There are different rules for cases occurring in juvenile court ,and it is generally easier to vacate, seal and expunge records of juvenile arrests and convictions.
-Recent changes to the law require courts to seal some records, but older cases may still require a request by the defendant.
+There are different rules for cases occurring in juvenile court, and it is generally easier to vacate, seal and expunge records of juvenile arrests/convictions.
+Recent changes to the law mandate courts to seal some records automatically, but older cases may still require a request by the defendant.